sourcegraph/handbook/content/people-ops/onboarding/index.md

 ## Before you start at Sourcegraph

+Hiring managers can refer to the [Before starting](before_starting.md) page.

-1. People Ops will send you a welcome email.
+1. One week prior to your first day, People Ops will send you a welcome email.
 Be sure to send them your address, ID, shirt size, and photo for your avatar.
 1. Order [your computer](../spending-company-money.md#computers).
 1. Order the [desk equipment](../spending-company-money.md#desk-set-up) you need to be productive working remotely.

+You will be able to submit an expense reimbursement for the computer and desk equipment when you start.

 ## General onboarding checklist